Welcome to the Prader-Willi Syndrome Association of New Zealand

 March 2023 – Adult Decision-Making Capacity Law

-Te Aka Matua o te Ture | the New Zealand Law Commision are reviewing how the law should respond when capacity for decision-making is affected and seek feedback on how the law could be improved.
-The PWSA submitted a response outlining some concerns specific to Prader-Willi Syndrome.
-The Law Commission are planning to publish a second issues paper in the second half of 2023.
-This will contain their detailed analysis of issues with the current law, and they will seek feedback on options for reform.
+Te Aka Matua o te Ture | the New Zealand Law Commision sought feedback on their review of how the law should respond when capacity for decision-making is affected.
+PWSA(NZ) submitted a response outlining some concerns specific to Prader-Willi Syndrome.
+The Law Commission will publish a second issues paper in the second half of 2023 with analysis of issues with the current law, and seeking feedback on options for reform.

 PWSA Submission to the Law Commission